20 Examples of Conflicts of Interest in the Workplace

 What is a Conflict of Interest?

-When a situation arises that benefits an employee while affecting your company, it becomes a conflict of interest.
+A conflict of interest at work arises when a situation that benefits an employee also affects your company.
 And employees are bound through your company’s code of conduct to act in the interests of their employer and not for their own personal gain.

 It’s best for employees not to enter into a situation where their actions might create a conflict, whether it’s actual, potential or perceived, without disclosing the information.